marijnh/Eloquent-JavaScript/11_async.md

 {{index "setTimeout function", waiting}}

-As an example, the `setTimeout` function, available both in Node.js and in browsers, waits a given amount of milliseconds (a second is a thousand milliseconds) and then calls a function.
+As an example, the `setTimeout` function, available both in Node.js and in browsers, waits a given number of milliseconds (a second is a thousand milliseconds) and then calls a function.

 ```{test: no}